-In total 31 health and social care partnerships have been set up across Scotland and they manage almost £9 billion of health and social care resources.
-Partnerships worked in shadow form in 2015/16 with the Act coming into force on 1 April 2016.
+In total, 31 health and social care partnerships have been set up across Scotland and they manage almost £9 billion of health and social care resources.

-The Act required Local Authorities and Health Boards to jointly prepare an Integration Scheme.
-The Integration Scheme sets out the key arrangements for how integration is to be planned, delivered and monitored within their local area.
+The Act required local authorities and health boards to jointly prepare an integration scheme.
+Each integration scheme sets out the key arrangements for how services are planned, delivered and monitored within their local area.

 There is a choice of ways in which they may do this:

-- The Health Board and Local Authority can delegate functions between each other - this is the lead agency arrangement.
+- The health board and local authority can delegate functions between each other - the lead agency arrangement.

-- The Health Board and Local Authority can delegate to a third body called the Integration Joint Board (IJB) - this is the body corporate model.
+- The health board and local authority can delegate to a third body called the Integration Joint Board (IJB) - the body corporate model.

-Highland is the only area to adopt the lead agency model.
-In this arrangement, the Chief Executive of the lead agency has responsibility to develop the strategic plan.
+Highland is the only area to adopt the lead agency arrangement.
+In this arrangement, the chief executive of the lead agency has responsibility to develop the strategic plan.
 NHS Highland has responsibility for adult health and social care services and Highland Council has responsibility for children’s health and social care services.

-30 areas have adopted the body corporate (also known as the IJB) model (Clackmannanshire and Stirling formed a joint IJB) where the planning of integrated health and social care services is led by the Integration Joint Board.
+30 areas have adopted the body corporate model (also known as the IJB) (Clackmannanshire and Stirling formed a joint IJB) where the planning of health and social care services is led by the integration joint board.
 The IJB membership is broad: it includes councillors and NHS non-executive directors in all cases, plus other members (who do not have voting rights) including professional representatives and community and staff stakeholders.

-Each IJB receives delegated funds from the NHS board and Local Authority (there is no separate direct funding from the Scottish Government).
+Each IJB receives delegated funds from the health board and local authority (there is no separate direct funding from the Scottish Government).

-The IJB is required to produce a single Strategic Plan to deliver the nine National Health and Wellbeing Outcomes.
-The IJB then commissions (or ‘directs’) the Council and Health Board to deliver services in line with the Strategic Plan, and the IJB allocates the budget for delivery accordingly.
-The Council and Health Board then deliver these services within the budget and any other parameters directed by the IJB.
+The IJB is required to produce a single strategic plan to deliver the nine National Health and Wellbeing Outcomes.
+The IJB then commissions (or ‘directs’) the local authority and health board to deliver services in line with the strategic plan, and the IJB allocates the budget for delivery accordingly.
+The local authority and health board deliver these services within the budget and any other parameters directed by the IJB.